 The Department of Defense memorandum of understanding requires that the university “have an institutional policy that returns any unearned Tuition Assistance (TA) funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.”
 In accordance with that requirement, the university TA funds return policy is as follows:

-Between the start date of a class and up to the add/drop date of that class (as defined by the academic calendar), the university will refund 100 percent of TA funds back to the respective military department if a student drops from a course for which TA funds were used to pay tuition.
-After the add/drop date and prior to the 61 percent point, “earned” TA funds are prorated on a per day basis.
-For example, if a student has $100 in TA funds applied to their account for a class and completes 14 days of a 60-day course (23 percent), then the student is considered to have earned $23.
+Between the start date of a course and up to the add/drop date of that course (as defined by the academic calendar), the university will refund 100 percent of TA funds back to the respective military department if a student drops from a course for which TA funds were used to pay tuition.
+After the add/drop date and prior to the 61 percent point, “earned” TA funds are prorated on a per-day basis.
+For example, if a student has $100 in TA funds applied to their account for a course and completes 14 days of a 60-day course (23 percent), then the student is considered to have earned $23.
 The remaining $77 would be returned.
 The student’s withdraw date is calculated in accordance with the institution’s withdraw date definitions for federal R2T4 purposes.
 After the 60 percent point in a class, a student is considered to have “earned” all TA funds and no return is made.